Gostron/dance-display-sql/roles and actions.md

 ### Objects associations

 Some objects can be created globally and in the context of a competition (in the competition directly, and/or in a category, and/or in a stage).
 This means that the object must be created globally (i.e. a couple), and then associated with a competition (i.e. the couple has subscribed to the event, has a competition number), and then associated with a round (i.e our couple will dance in the third category up to the semi-finals).
-This allows for no duplication of data and a simplified user management (the same couple will have the same credentials, and will be recognized across competitions)
+This allows for no duplication of data and a simplified user management (the same couple will have the same credentials, and will be recognized across competitions).

 ### Extended mode

 The extended mode is activated through the addition of the URL parameter `extended=true` and is available on most **GET** API calls, where applicable.
-What it does is that the returned value will include the references to the object requested.
+What it does is that it returns the value with all of the references to the object.
-For example, is you request a certain competition, the standard call (non-extended) will return the object in its simple form : date_begin, date_end, name and subname.
+For example, if you request a certain competition, the standard call (non-extended) will return the object in its simple form : date_begin, date_end, name and subname.
-If you request it with the extended mode (`/competition/4?extended=true`), you will get the (most) complete version of the object : previous properties + progress + a list of categories, events, judges, couples.
-The categorie won't, however, be extended, which means they will not show their own stages or couples ; nor will other objects either.
+If you request it with the extended mode (`/competition/4?extended=true`), you will get the (most) complete version of the object : previous properties + progress + a list of categories, events, judges, couples that have been associated with the competition.
+The categories returned, however, won't be extended, which means they will not show their own stages or couples.
+The other references will not be extended either.